modeso-open-source/1lims-automation/study_plan/readme.md

 ### Programming Language:
-We chossed python as a programming language.
+We choose python as a programming language.
 You need to read the Basics part from NoStarch_python_crash_course.pdf then You need to develop a website crawling project.

 ### Crawling project:
 Crawling means get the url of a web site with a specific structure.
 You need to use python requests and beautiful soup libraries.